NSAF Event Specific Athlete Development Applications

 As part of our Performance Clinic Series, the NSAF has identified two initial technical events upon which we will concentrate our focus.
 They are the javelin (Project Kultan Keihas - Javelin Gold) and the triple jump (Project Triple Jump).
 The goal of both is to identify emerging elite talent and provide them with the best technical and training methods available, so as to maximize their development into international level competitors.

 All clinics are open to any high school athlete.
-However, the NSAF selects four girls and four boys in each discipline each year and provides grants to cover expenses of all of the clinics.
+However, the NSAF selects eight athletes in each discipline each year and provides grants to cover expenses of all of the clinics.

 This year we will select two athletes in each discipline through an Application process.

-The NSAF will be selecting one female and one male individual to be part of the 2013-14 Project Kultan Keihas (Javelin Gold) elite athlete team.
-It is open to those who are sophomores, freshman or 8th graders in the Fall of 2013 (this Fall).
+The NSAF will be selecting two athletes to be part of the 2014-15 Project Kultan Keihas (Javelin Gold) elite athlete team.
+It is open to those who are freshmen or sophomores in the Fall of 2014.

-Selected athletes will receive their travel, accommodation and related clinic expenses covered for two Kultan Keihas Javelin clinics October 17-20, 2013 and December 27-30, 2013 in Chapel Hill, NC and for the Kultan Keihas Javelin Immersion Experience trip to Finland in the summer of 2014 to the Javelin Carnival in Pihtipudas, Finland and to Finland's Olympic Training Center in Kuortane.
+Selected athletes will receive their travel, accommodation and related clinic expenses covered for at least two Kultan Keihas Javelin clinics and for the Kultan Keihas Javelin Immersion Experience trip to Finland in the summer of 2015 for competition and to Finland's Olympic Training Center in Kuortane.

-Selected athletes will receive their travel, accommodation and related clinic expenses covered for two Project Triple Jump clinics in November and December 2013 and for the Project Triple Jump Immersion Experience trip to the Bahamas in the spring of 2014 for special training with IAAF Level V Diploma Elite Horizontal Jump Coach, Peter Pratt.
+Selected athletes will receive their travel, accommodation and related clinic expenses covered for at least two Project Triple Jump clinics and for the Project Triple Jump Immersion Experience trip to the Bahamas in the spring of 2015 for special training with IAAF Level V Diploma Elite Horizontal Jump Coach, Peter Pratt.

-The application deadline is September 1, 2013.
+The application deadline is August 31, 2015.
 Athletes are urged to accurately and honestly complete the application form in order to be considered.
-The application may be accessed here.
+Complete the application here.

 Learn more about Project Triple Jump.